Nethy Bridge: History

 Often affectionately referred to simply as "Nethy" the village has, since Victorian times been a tourist destination noted for its quiet and secluded location at the edge of the Abernethy Forest.
 It is in the heart of Strathspey in the Highlands of Scotland, between Aviemore and Grantown, and is within the boundary of the Cairngorms National Park which was established in 2003.

 A primary industry of Nethy Bridge was forestry, with at one time several sawmills in the area, but this has long since subsided and now much of the income is derived from tourism.

 The name is derived from the River Nethy, a tributary of the nearby Spey, which runs through the village, and the arched bridge which was built in 1810, to a classic Telford design, and is in the heart of the village.
 It had to be repaired after the Moray flood of August 1829, when part of it was washed away.
 In total, there are four Telford bridges in Nethy.

-Originally called Abernethy (Obar Neithich), Nethy Bridge was renamed when the railways came this far north in the 1860s.
-The Great North of Scotland Railway already had a village called Abernethy on its line further south, so renamed this one Nethy Bridge to differentiate the two.
+Originally called Abernethy (Obar Neithich), Nethy Bridge was renamed shortly after the railways came this far north in the 1860s.
+There was already a station called Abernethy on the North British Railway line from Ladybank to Perth further south, so perhaps the Great North of Scotland Railway renamed this one Nethy Bridge to differentiate the two.
 The placename Abernethy is still frequently used around here: Abernethy Highland Games, Abernethy Forest, Abernethy Primary School etc.

+The Aultmore Estate on the northern edge of Nethy Bridge has an Edwardian mansion and estate cottages, let out for tourism.
+The landed estate is owned by Bob Dylan, who put it on the market in 2023 for £3 million.